 The author quotes Old Testament scripture to show that Judas's suicide was a fulfillment of prophecy.

-Then that which had been spoken by Jeremiah the prophet was fulfilled the price set on him by the sons of Israel the sons of Israel
+Then that which had been spoken by Jeremiah the prophet was fulfilled the sons of Israel

 This can be stated in active form.
 Alternate translation: "This fulfilled what the prophet Jeremiah spoke"